Tesla just became the most valuable carmaker in America

 Related: Tesla is worth more than Ford

-But investors are optimistic, in part because of Tesla's upcoming Model 3 car.
+Investors are also optimistic about Tesla's upcoming Model 3 car.
 At $35,000, the electric car will cost less than the Model S and Model, and could help make the brand more accessible to middle-class shoppers.

 -- CNNMoney's Paul R. La Monica contributed to this report.